 MATH 131

-Introduction to Contemporary Mathematics (satisfies quantitative foundation; any serves as prerequisite for STAT 210)
+Introduction to Contemporary Mathematics (or open elective depending on placement; any serves as prerequisite for STAT 210)

 or Algebra with Applications